Tax expert Eva Rosenberg gives you an overview of the Tax Cuts and Jobs Act including what provisions could affect your tax return in 2017 and 2018.

 - Bonus depreciation deductions have jumped to 100% of cost – and may now be claimed on used assets as well as new assets.

 Known as TaxMama®, Eva Rosenberg’s frankness, sense of humor and casual, chatty delivery makes her a welcome talk show guest and speaker around the country.
-An Enrolled Agent, licensed by the IRS and the U.S. Treasury Department, Eva is the publisher of TaxMama.com, and the author of Ask TaxMama® on her website.
+An Enrolled Agent, licensed by the IRS and the U.S. Treasury Department, Eva is the publisher of TaxMama.com, and author of Small Business Taxes Made Easy, 3rd Edition.
 Her TaxQuips podcasts also keep people entertained and informed.